shopsys/monorepo-tools/docs/wip_glassbox/entity-extension.md

 so they have to contain duplicated code from the original descendant entities.
 DiscriminatorMap must always contain descendants' FQN because LoadORMMetadataSubscriber reads raw original annotations.

+**Warning: Extending `OrderItem` and its descendants is a problematic issue that may cause [some problems](https://github.com/shopsys/shopsys/issues/621#issuecomment-442098935).**
+**We are planning to solve this as soon as possible, until then, we do not recommend extending order items.
+Otherwise, you might be forced to use dirty hacks to make your application work.**

 ## How can I extend an entity?

 * Create a new entity in your `src/Shopsys/ShopBundle/Model` directory that extends already existing framework entity